QuTech-Delft/qtt/docs/introduction.rst

 Testing
 -------

 Tests for the qtt packages are contained in the subdirectory `tests` and as test functions (`test_*`) in the code.
 To run the tests you can run one of the commands below.
-Note that only `pytest` runs also the tests throughout the code while `python qtt/test.py` only runs the ones in the tests directory.

 .. code-block:: console

-    $ python qtt/test.py
     $ pytest # (Windows)
     $ py.test # (Unix)